[3.9] Omni-golem Primordial Chain Elementalist

 Gloves - Multiple options here.
 Priorities are highest ES possible but also resists as you are probably starting to really hurt for them.
 Remember that you can skip chaos resists, and you do not need life on any of your gear due to CI.

-The highest DPS option is a Grip of the Council.
+The highest DPS option is a Grip of the Council, especially if you are playing a melee golem variation.
 It is very nice because it gives 20% EXTRA physical damage as cold for our Ice, Chaos, Carrion, and Stone golems.
 However, the ES is very low and we do not use the HP on it.
 Also, as many uniques as we use in this build, resists are very hard to cap.
 I am currently using just a normal rare pair of gloves with high ES and resists for survivability.
 If you are good on resists but want more defense, rare Shaper gloves with "socketed gems are supported by # level Blind" work well.
 I will give examples below:

 Belt - Stygian vise (required) - #% increased ES from body armour (Delve/fossil only) > ES >> high resists >> armour and probably str if you need it.
 The fossil affix for %ES of body armour is really good with a very high ES chest.
 You can get up to 16%.
 The reason why we need a stygian vise, specifically, is because of the abyss jewel.
 Ideal stats of jewel are ES >> Minion Taunt on hit > Minion Blind on hit> Minion physical damage > Minion spells hinder by 30% movement speed.